CedricTheveneau/Magic-Pill/README.md

 Let it empower you.
 ## Disclaimer
 Even though Magic Pill is already available to everyone, please keep in mind that its development is not over yet.
-You can technically use it but there's no real documentation yet, nor any proper license file.
+You can technically use it but there's no real documentation yet.
 I'll update this section once a real usable version is released.
 #### Thank you !!
 Thank you for your patience and to all people who already have shown interest in Magic Pill, it's my very first npm package and I couldn't ask for a better reception of my package after only a few days after its initial release.